* 2nd-qtr revenue up 29 pct

 The commentary on margins is crucial as Wall Street was already expecting oilfield services companies to beat last year's weak results.

 Net profit attributable to Halliburton was $28 million, or 3 cents per share, in the second quarter ended June 30, compared with a loss of $3.21 billion, or $3.73 per share, a year earlier.

 The year-ago quarter included a $3.5 billion charge related to the termination of the Baker Hughes deal.

 Halliburton's revenue rose 29 percent to $4.96 billion, marking the company's second straight quarter of increase, after seven quarters of double-digit percentage declines.

 Excluding items, the company earned 27 cents per share in the reported quarter, while analysts expected a profit of 18 cents, according to Thomson Reuters I/B/E/S.

-Halliburton's shares were up at $45.50 in premarket trading on Monday.
-(Reporting by Nivedita Bhattacharjee and Yashaswini Swamynathan in Bengaluru; Editing by Arun Koyyur)
+Halliburton's shares were down at $42.85 in early trading on Monday.
+Those of bigger rivals Schlumberger and GE's Baker Hughes were also lower.
+(Reporting by Nivedita Bhattacharjee and Yashaswini Swamynathan in Bengaluru; Liz Hampton in Houston; Editing by Arun Koyyur)